tower1ight/World/0.Sessions and Planning/C.04/Myths/The Mine.md

 ---
  what are we up too, white skull goblins have taken over the mine and know that th woven city should make. a diplomatic arrangement, instead will try to frocibly take this outpost
+# fey mine??? how do they avoid iron thats l;ike a whole thing

  # Flavor Text